nvmwill/nexmo-developer/_documentation/en/video/guides/encryption.md

   algorithm='HS256')
 ```

-Replace `my-project-API-key` and `my-project-API-secret` with the Vonage Video project API key and secret.
+Replace `my-project-API-key` and `my-project-API-secret` with the Vonage Video project App ID and secret.
 Set the `Content-type` header for the REST API call to `application/json`:

 ```